Going camping? Our rangers give us the low down

 We know you can’t wait to be sipping a cold beverage in your camping chair, but here’s a couple of things to take note of before you set up camp:

-- Unless you’re sure it's ok to do so, avoid wild camping and use established campsites – it’s the best way to protect beautiful environment that surrounds you.
+- Use established campsites where available – it’s the best way to protect beautiful environment that surrounds you.

 - Lessen your impact on nature by avoiding building or digging at your campsite.